19bufordcarl/CarlRPG/Myth & Shadow/Hazards/Elemental.md

 #### Lava
 50 [Fire](../Damage%20Types/Fire.md) damage per [Round](../Game%20Procedures/Round.md) (5d20 if you like rolling dice).
 #### Extreme Heat
-Creatures in severely hot weather requires a [DC](../Game%20Procedures/DC.md) 10 [Constitution](../Player%20Characters/Chosen%20Statistics/Constitution.md) [Check](../Game%20Procedures/Check.md) at the end of each watch.
-On a failure the creature takes 1d6 [Fire](../Damage%20Types/Fire.md) damage.
+Creatures in severely hot weather requires a [DC](../Game%20Procedures/DC.md) 15 [Constitution](../Player%20Characters/Chosen%20Statistics/Constitution.md) [Check](../Game%20Procedures/Check.md) at the end of each watch spent not [Resting](../Game%20Procedures/Resting.md).
+On a failure, the creature takes 1d6 [Fire](../Damage%20Types/Fire.md) damage.
 ## Water
 #### Drowning
 Creatures can hold their breath for 30 seconds (5 [Rounds](../Game%20Procedures/Round.md)) plus a number of rounds equal to their [Constitution](../Player%20Characters/Chosen%20Statistics/Constitution.md).
 After that number of rounds, they pass out and must make a [Constitution](../Player%20Characters/Chosen%20Statistics/Constitution.md) [Check](../Game%20Procedures/Check.md) every round or die.